 - Make sure exposed URLs are covered by text or an image.
 Receivers/filters can sometimes misconstrue as a phishing attempt because our system uses click tracking URLs.

-- Use this email blocklist checker to check all third-party URLs that you plan to include in your mailing.
+- Use this email blocklist checker to check all third-party URLs that you plan to include in your message.

 - Run your own content through the mail tester tool.